-The offering was comprised of Series F preferred stock, convertible into shares of the Company's common stock at an initial conversion price of \$63.00 per share.
+The offering was comprised of Series F convertible preferred stock, convertible into shares of the Company's common stock at an initial conversion price of \$63.00 per share.
 Each share of Series F preferred stock was accompanied by a Series 1 warrant, which was to expire on the first anniversary of its issuance, to purchase 16 shares of the Company's common stock at an exercise price of \$63.00 per share, and a Series 2 warrant, which expires on the seventh anniversary of its issuance, to purchase 16 shares of the Company's common stock at an exercise price of \$63.00 per share.
-The Series F preferred stock and the warrants were immediately separable and were issued separately.
-The conversion price of the Series F preferred stock will be adjusted in the event of a stock split, combination, reclassification or stock dividend or if the Company consummates a fundamental transaction.
-The Series F preferred stock also has full ratchet price based anti-dilution protection, subject to customary carve outs, in the event of a down-round financing at a price per share below the conversion price of the Series F preferred stock (which protection will expire if, during any 20 of 30 consecutive trading days, the volume weighted average price of the Company's common stock exceeds 300% of the theneffective conversion price of the Series F preferred stock and the daily dollar trading volume for each trading day during such period exceeds \$200,000).
-The exercise price of the warrants are fixed and do not contain any variable pricing features, nor any price based anti-dilutive features, apart from customary adjustments for stock splits, combinations, reclassifications, stock dividends or fundamental transactions.
-A total of 18,000 shares of Series F Convertible Preferred Stock initially convertible into 286,714 shares of common stock and warrants to purchase approximately 573,310 shares of common stock were issued in the offering.
-The Series F Convertible Preferred Stock included a beneficial conversion amount of \$8.7 million, representing the intrinsic value of the shares at the time of issuance.
-This amount is reflected as an increase to the loss per share allocable to common stockholders in the year ended December 31, 2017.
+The Series F preferred stock has full ratchet price based anti-dilution protection, subject to customary carve outs, in the event of a down-round financing at a price per share below the conversion price of the Series F preferred stock (which protection will expire if, during any 20 of 30 consecutive trading days, the volume weighted average price of the Company's common stock exceeds 300% of the then-effective conversion price of the Series F preferred stock and the daily dollar trading volume for each trading day during such period exceeds \$200,000).
+The exercise price of the warrants is fixed and does not contain any variable pricing features, nor any price based anti-dilutive features, apart from customary adjustments for stock splits, combinations, reclassifications, stock dividends or fundamental transactions.
+A total of 18,000 shares of Series F Convertible Preferred Stock initially convertible into 286,714 shares of common stock and warrants to purchase 573,310 shares of common stock were issued in the offering.